reiver/the-secret-history-of-nfts/README.md

 We have seen this over and over and over again in other fields and industries.

+The oppotunists came and went.
+But that field and industry is not only still there, but it is extremely successful.

 ### Dot-com Boom

 The late-1990s and early-2000s saw the Internet & the Web start to go mainstream.